BIDS/repro-case-studies/case-studies/slaybaugh.md

 **Step 3**:
 Once there is "finalized" code, it is time to do the real demonstration testing for publication.
 This involves running large tests that demonstrate performance of the new algorithm for problems of interest as well as comparison to benchmarks to demonstrate correctness.
-The literature review, algorithm descrtiption, and results of the large (and sometimes small) tests will go in the final LaTeX document for journal submission.
+The literature review, algorithm description, and results of the large (and sometimes small) tests will go in the final LaTeX document for journal submission.
 This will also be version controlled, typically in a public GitHub repo.
 The idea is that the large test input files will be in the same repository along with any scripts required to process data and generate plots all with corresponding directions.
 Thus, if you have access to the code you can rerun the calculations and process the data.